Online community cost savings and revenue generation detailed in this study

 Here are the top 6 things rock-star community managers never do.

-In fact, the customer journey has long been an integral part of the online community experience.
+The customer journey has long been an integral part of the online community experience.
 Many – dare I say most? – online communities make “the journey” a key part of their mission, aiding the customer before, during and after the point of purchase or other key decision.
 Communities are dedicated to helping customers and other stakeholders understand, explore, question and learn about products and services.
-This “Ah-Ha!” moment for the customer journey highlights two different but parallel approaches – let’s call them tracks – for understanding this process: one is mapping the customer experience; the other is building customer engagement.
-In our ever-more-connected world, these two tracks are now merging to become one.
+T

 As part of our ongoing interview series, I had a chance to speak with Rahul Sachdev, CEO of Get Satisfaction, about his role, and vision of the future of online communities.
 He also shared some examples of exciting communities and what they can accomplish when customers and companies work together to solve problems and innovate.
 Here’s what he had to say…